HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

   <figcaption>{{ figure_link(caption="Tag manager usage on ecommerce sites.", sheets_gid="2045910168", sql_file="percent_of_ecommsites_using_each_tag_managers.sql") }}</figcaption>
 </figure>

-<p class="note">Note: Above analysis is based on Wappalyzer detection which may defer from analysis done using [third-party-web](https://almanac.httparchive.org/en/2020/methodology#third-party-web) dataset which is used for [Third parties chapter](./third-parties)</p>
+<p class="note">Note: Above analysis is based on Wappalyzer detection which may differ from analysis done using [third-party-web](https://almanac.httparchive.org/en/2020/methodology#third-party-web) dataset which is used for [Third parties chapter](./third-parties)</p>

 ### Consent Management Platforms

-This year's Privacy chapter covered the adoption of Consent Management Platforms across all types of websites.
-When we compare adoption on ecommerce sites Vs all sites, we see a slightly higher adoption both across mobile (4.2% on ecommerce sites Vs 4.0% on all sites)  and desktop (4.6% on ecommerce sites Vs 4.4% on all sites).
+This year's [Privacy](./privacy) chapter covered the adoption of Consent Management Platforms across all types of websites.
+When we compare adoption on ecommerce sites versus all sites, we see a slightly higher adoption both across mobile (4.2% on ecommerce sites Vs 4.0% on all sites)  and desktop (4.6% on ecommerce sites Vs 4.4% on all sites).

 {{ figure_markup(
   image="ecommerce-consent-management-platform-adoption.png",